bsbarkur/anveshanegalu/_posts/2024-02-06-building-a-gpt-karpathy.md

   this tells that open ai has 50k+ sized vocabulary.

-  ### Construct train and validation data
+  ### Training and validation data
   The 90% of data is broken into train and other 10% into validation dataset.

   ## Transformer training
-  The data chunks are sampled at random from the traning set during training.
+  The data chunks are sampled at random from the training set during training.
 These chunks have a maximum length. that is called as block size.
 You can find it as different names like context length.

   X is the input to the transformer.
   Y is the next block size characters from 1 to block_size + 1.

-### preparation script
+### Preparation script
 https://github.com/karpathy/nanoGPT/blob/eba36e84649f3c6d840a93092cb779a260544d08/data/shakespeare_char/prepare.py

-## Trainer
+### Trainer
 For each batch size of 4, we loop through block size tensors of inputs and targets.

-## Bigram baseline model
+## Bigram baseline language model
-Next, he shows how to implement a bigram language model using Torch framework.
+Next, he shows how to implement a bigram language model using PyTorch framework.
-BigramLanguageModel is implemented as a subclass of nn.Module from PyTorch We construct a lookup embedding table using vocab_size which is the size of the vocabulary. logits are obtained from this table using index (idx).
+BigramLanguageModel is implemented as a subclass of nn.Module from PyTorch We construct a lookup embedding table using vocab_size which is the size of the vocabulary.
+* Logits are obtained from this table using index (idx).
-Understand what nn.Module forward pass does.
+* Understand what nn.Module forward pass does.
-Understand what cross entropy of nn.Module does
+* Understand what cross entropy of nn.Module does

 ## Training the model
-AdamW optimizer is selected
+* AdamW optimizer is selected
-Learning rate is kept as 10^-3
+* Learning rate is kept as 10^-3
-Batch size of 4 is increased to 32,and steps loop of 100 is attempted At each step, we sample batch of data from train data created earlier.
+* Batch size of 4 is increased to 32,and steps loop of 100 is attempted
+* At each step, we sample batch of data from train data created earlier.
-Logits and loss is computed
+* Logits and loss is computed

 `optimizer.zero_grad` - this if set to set_to_none = True will stop gradients from updating the parameters